KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 );
 {% endhighlight %}

-Note the slug is no longer unique, so you can update an article by inserting a new `article_revision` with an existing slug.
+Note the slug is no longer unique, so an article is updated by inserting a new `article_revision` with an existing slug.

 There are some existing databases based around this concept, including [Datomic](http://datomic.com) and [EventStore](https://geteventstore.com), but in this article I'll be focusing on how to do this in PostgreSQL.
-PostgreSQL isn't really built for this, but it's a very flexible and well-engineered database so you can get quite far with it.

 ## Advantages

 Why would you want to do this?

-The first reason is immutability.
-This has all the advantages of purely functional general purpose languages.
-Immutability is much easier to reason about than a stateful mess.
-You gain [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency_(computer_science)).
+Immutable data in databases has all the same advantages as immutable data in general purpose languages.
+It is usually much easier to reason about than mutable state.
+See:
+[referential transparency](https://en.wikipedia.org/wiki/Referential_transparency_(computer_science)).

 This paragraph from the Datomic website explains other advantages this